Michael-Meade/MinerFind/_posts/2021-7-08-Analyzing-Honey-Pot-data.md

    1849 "208.95.112.1"

 ```
-The following command was used to gathered the top 10 sites that were visited using the proxy.
+The following command was used to gathered the top 10 sites that were visited using the proxy. <br>
 `cat cowrie.json* | jq '. | select(.eventid | contains("cowrie.direct-tcpip.request")) .dst_ip' | sort | uniq -c | sort -bgr | head -n 10`

 ### Top files that was downloaded